jlly-crs/ci-ricebowl/README.md

 # Pantheon Drupal Auto Update #

+## Notice

+On 3-11-22, this repo and CircleCI process was closed.
+All CI/VR is now done through Pantheon Autopilot.

 ## Description ##
 Automate Drupal core, plugin and theme updates on [Pantheon](https://pantheon.io) with Terminus, CircleCI, Drush, BackstopJS and Slack.